qaisjp/comm2-report/chapters/30-impl/8050-typescript.md

 } as UserProfileData);
 ```

-In Go we can create an instance of a struct with "zero" (default) values, but in TypeScript no such feature exists.
-This means we must write the default object ourselves -- with all the fields manually.
+In TypeScript it is not possible to create a new object with default 'zero' values of an interface.
+We must explicitly create an object with all the fields we want, with zero values.

 To prevent bugs, it is important for our code to raise a compile-time error if we changed the declaration of `UserProfileData`.
-However, we discovered that this code would not error because the ` as ` keyword converts an object of type `any` into the type on the right hand side.
+However, we discovered that this code would not cause an error because the ` as ` keyword converts an object of type `any` into the type on the right hand side.

 We discovered that in a previous version of TypeScript `<UserProfileData> { ... }` was a type _assertion_ - asserting that a given object was of the type `UserProfileData`, without actually checking the object.
 In that same version, using `{ ... } as UserProfileData` would throw an compile-time error as the types do not match.